Biowaste

 What happens to biowaste after sorting?

 Biowaste is processed at a biogas and composting plant, where raw biogas is produced in a dry fermentation process.
-This is then processed into biogas that is similar to natural gas in composition.
+It is then processed into biogas that is similar to natural gas in composition.
 The gas is directed to the natural gas network and used as transport fuel for example.
 The remaining material from the fermentation process is transferred to the composting plant for composting and used as a soil improvement agent or processed into soil.